JAGAN1012/SPRINGJDBC/README.md

 # SPRINGJDBC
- Spring Boot's JdbcTemplate to execute an SQL quries
+ In this code, I have learned Spring Boot's JdbcTemplate to connect with JDBC, dependency injection, annotations, row mapper, and implement sample queries like UPDATE, DELETE, and SELECT.